-The U.S. insurance industry's exposure to foreign government securities as of 2015 year-end was about $95.8 billion or 2.5% of the total industry bond portfolio, down from $103.3 billion in the previous year.
-Life insurers held $77.3 billion or approximately 80.7% of the total industry sovereign debt holdings.
-Property and casualty insurers held $16.7 billion or about 17.4% of the industry total exposure.
+The U.S. insurance industry's exposure to foreign government securities as of 2016 year-end was about $106.5 billion or 2.6% of the total industry bond portfolio, up from $95.8 billion in the previous year.
+Life insurers held $87.2billion or approximately 81.9% of the total industry sovereign debt holdings.
+Property and casualty insurers held $17.6 billion or about 16.6% of the industry’s total exposure.
 The insurance industry's foreign government investments are dominated by Japan and Canada whose long-term sovereign debt is highly rated by Standard & Poor's and Moody's Investors Service.

 The U.S. insurance industry has decreased its exposure to the sovereign debt of countries with lower credit ratings through asset sales and maturities since the financial crisis.
 Sovereign debt issued by the governments of developed economies — such as the United States, Germany, United Kingdom, Japan, Switzerland and Canada — is considered essentially low-risk investment.
-The long-term sovereign debt of these countries has been assigned high credit ratings by Moody's and S&P. During and after the financial crisis, market yields on many of these government securities declined to low levels not seen in decades.
-This happened even though, in some cases, a country's credit profile deteriorated and its sovereign debt lost its highest credit rating.
-High levels of central bank activity to keep interest rates low and stimulate economies — combined with investors' increasing desire for safe, secure and liquid investments (such as government debt) — drove yields to historically low levels on the most creditworthy sovereign debt.
+The long-term sovereign debt of these countries has been assigned high credit ratings by Moody's and S&P. In the current interest rate environment, some foreign government bonds (certainly not all as German bonds and Japanese government bonds, for example, have had yields close to 0% for years) offer higher yields than U.S. government bonds.